xwp/block-extend-ianr/readme.md

 Was trying to debug an error but it's present with all plugins disabled perhaps test if it's there when React not in development mode

-Need to add documentation and testing
+Need to add documentation and linting, testing
-Found I needed to add a save function as otherwise errors

 ##### Doc like this
 /**